Ingvars Birznieksprofile image

 Current Appointments

-Associate Professor, Physiology, School of Medical Sciences, UNSW Medicine & Health Adjunct A/Prof, School of Health, Western Sydney University
+Professor, Physiology, School of Medical Sciences, UNSW Medicine & Health Tyree Institute of Health Engineering, Bionics and Bio-robotics Pillar Adjunct Professor, School of Health Sciences, Western Sydney University

 email hidden; JavaScript is required

-Dr Ingvars Birznieks is a sensory neurophysiologist interested in sensory information encoding mechanisms.
+Prof Ingvars Birznieks is a sensory neurophysiologist interested in sensory information encoding mechanisms.
 He received his PhD training at Umeå University in Sweden and the University of Melbourne.
 After his postdoc studies, he was offered a position of senior research officer at NeuRA to contribute to the large scale cross-organisational project supported by Australian Government Special Research Initiative “Thinking Systems” – the project bringing together neuroscientists, biomedical engineers and roboticists.
-He established his own research network centred around the studies on neuronal information encoding mechanisms in the somatosensory system.
-His current focus is cross-disciplinary projects linking neuroscience, clinical neurology, and biomedical engineering.
+He established his own research network centred around the studies on neuronal information encoding mechanisms in the somatosensory system, dexterity of human hand and sensory system of the feet.
+His current focus is on cross-disciplinary projects linking neuroscience, clinical neurology, and biomedical engineering.
+His fundamental research has been linked with applications in haptics, robotics, design of artificial tactile sensors, and sound rendering in cochlear implants.

 Publications